-(c) Does not include the expenses of other investment companies in which the Fund invests.
+(c) Does not include the expenses of the underlying investment companies in which the Fund invests.

-(d) Recognition of net investment income by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.
+(d) Recognition of net investment income (loss) by the Fund is affected by the timing and declaration of dividends by the underlying investment companies in which the Fund invests.